 This is your most common type of relationship connection.
 These are the people in your life who you have chosen because your ego, intelligence or emotions are harmonious with the others.
 Essentially, you share the same tastes, interests, beliefs, sense of humor and values.

 While this connection is not as deep as a Soul Companion, a Soul Friend’s company creates little friction.
-Sometimes Soul Friends can become Soul Teachers, but generally you are the one who chooses your Soul Friend as you perceive the world in a similar way to them.
+Sometimes Soul Friends can become Soul Teachers, but generally, you are the one who chooses your Soul Friend as you perceive the world in a similar way to them.

 Soul Teachers are composed of all the people in your life that have come to teach you a lesson.
-They don’t necessary teach you intentionally, but often provide challenging situations in your life for you to overcome and learn from.
+They don’t necessarily teach you intentionally, but often provide challenging situations in your life for you to overcome and learn from.

-Soul Teachers often come in the form of family members, friends, acquaintances, old lovers, momentary drifters and even enemies.
+Soul Teachers often come in the form of family members, friends, acquaintances, old lovers, momentary drifters, and even enemies.
 You attract them into your life because you need to learn something from them.
 For example, some teach you to cultivate patience for the guy who doesn’t signal before changing lanes, to stop lusting over the ‘bad boys’ that keep crossing your path, or to develop greater compassion and understanding for another person’s way of life and beliefs.

-Usually any friction in relationships is due to a failure in acknowledging something within ourselves, or in other words; a resistance to the lessons our Soul Teachers teach us.
+Usually, any friction in relationships is due to a failure in acknowledging something within ourselves, or in other words; a resistance to the lessons our Soul Teachers teach us.
 We can never change other people unless they are open to do so, but we can change ourselves.

 This would come closest to what we commonly define as a “soul mate” with the exception of romantic attraction.
 Soul Companions can be males or females, friends or family members.
 While Soul Friends are harmonized with us through their ego identities, Soul Companions experience soulful harmony with us.
 The nature of a Soul Companion is much more long-lived and stable to that of a Soul Friend for this reason.